agarcia169/4306-Donaldson-Project/README.md

 ### Purpose of the System

-This project is for the company Donaldson Filtration which is a global company that creates filters for hundreds and thousands of different products.
+This project is for Donaldson Company, which is a global company that creates filters for hundreds and thousands of different products.
 Donaldson is looking to the future with this project and would like us to create a system to analyze Tweets that their clients are creating for mentions of different power-train alternatives to combustion engines.
 In doing this Donaldson is looking to the future and seeking to be well prepared for any new emerging technologies so that they can effectively corner the market.

 ### Scope of the system